splashdust/bevy_voxel_world/README.md

 ## Voxel materials

 `Ground` voxels holds a `u8` material type value.
 Thus, a maximum of 256 material types are supported.
 Material types can easily be mapped to indexes in a 2d texture array though a mapping callback.
-Each material can map to three indexes; top, sides and bottom (examples coming soon.)

 A custom array texture can be supplied when initializing the plugin: